stevens68/twixtbot-ui/README.md

   - *best p-value*: choose board with the biggest p-value and its evaluation
 - *level*: this parameter controls how "greedily" the best move is picked.
 The lower the level, the weaker the bot.
   Examples:
-  - 1.0 greedy: the move with the best p-value is always n (default)
+  - 1.0 greedy: the move with the best p-value is always chosen (default)
   - 0.95 greedy: the move with the best p-value is *almost* always chosen
   - ...
   - 0.5 stochastic choice using the p-values, i.e. if a move has a p-value of 0.3 it will be chosen with a